CLI reference

 |---|---|

-EVIDENCE | A pinned target plus fresh ToolPin-verified artifact proof passed: npm SRI, OCI registry digest, MCPB byte hash, or future verified attestation. |
+VERIFIED | A pinned target plus fresh ToolPin-verified artifact proof passed: npm SRI, OCI registry digest, MCPB byte hash, or future verified attestation. |

-REVIEW | Metadata may be useful, but required artifact proof is missing, stale, unavailable, or only declared.
+NEEDS REVIEW | Metadata may be useful, but required artifact proof is missing, stale, unavailable, declared only, weak, or failed.
 Check the evidence, cap, and gated by rows. |

 BLOCKED | A critical issue makes the entry unsafe or uninstallable, such as no install target, insecure/invalid remote URL, or failed required evidence. |